Fotscherbach

 The Fotscherbach is a river of Tyrol, Austria.

 The Fotscherbach has a length of 12.30 km.
 It originates in the Stubai Alps on a height of 2200 m (AA) (7,200 ft).
 It flows in northern direction to the village of Sellrain where it dischanges from the right into the Melach.
 The water has A/B grade quality.
+In 2016, WWF Tirol announced that the Fotscherbach was designated as protect nature reserve.
+The river supplies water is to the Sellrain hydroelectric power plant.